-No matter how much you love the look of any particular decade, incorporating that look into your wardrobe should always take the form of putting a throwback-style piece into the context of modern style, so as to avoid the inevitable questions about where the costume party is.
+No matter how much you love the look of any particular decade, incorporating that look into your wardrobe should always take the form of putting a throwback-style piece into the context of modern style.
+This way, you sidestep the inevitable questions about where the costume party is.

 90s Fashion Trends: The Lessons We Learned

 When we think 90s fashion, we think plaid.
-In the early 90s era of grunge, however, it was your dad’s old oversized plaid flannel – color and cut didn’t really matter, it was more about the perfect blend of slouch and sloppy, to ensure that no one really thought you cared about what you were wearing since you couldn’t be distracted from your brooding long enough to worry about such trivial things.
+In the early 90s era of grunge, it was your dad’s old oversized plaid flannel.
+Color and cut didn’t really matter — it was more about the perfect blend of slouch and sloppy.
+The goal was to ensure that no one really thought you cared about what you were wearing.
+After all, you couldn’t be distracted from your brooding long enough to worry about such trivial things.

-Pick one piece to showcase your plaid, and make sure it’s a piece that fits—an appropriate-length school-girl inspired skirt, a cute pair of tailored shorts, or even plaid tights or leggings, and keep everything else neutral and basic.
+Pick one piece to showcase your plaid, and make sure it’s a piece that fits.
+Try an appropriate-length, school-girl inspired skirt, a cute pair of tailored shorts, or even plaid tights or leggings.
+And keep everything else neutral and basic.

-In the 90s, we all learned who Doc Martens was — well, WHAT Doc Martens were, anyway (fun fact: there is actually a Dr. Martens, which is the actual brand name—we googled it.
+In the 90s, we all learned who Doc Martens was — well, WHAT Doc Martens were, anyway.
+Fun fact: there is actually a Dr. Martens, which is the actual brand name—we googled it.

 Remember the rule — one piece from one particular decade of inspiration is enough.
 Wearing a chunky shoe with sleek cigarette pants and a button down denim shirt?
 Right.
 Wearing a chunky shoe with faded flare jeans and a kicky cropped sweater?
-Wrong—so very very wrong.
+Wrong.
+So very very wrong.

 We’re all about being seen, and mixing prints is fun, but walking around looking like the Fresh Prince of Bel Air?
 We’ll leave that in the past (but the theme song, of course, never goes out of style).

-Denim will ALWAYS be classic, but in the 90s denim went weirdly astray with crazy washes, oversize overalls and patchy denim head to toe.
+Denim will always be classic.
+But in the 90s, denim went weirdly astray with crazy washes, oversize overalls and patchy denim head to toe.
 Too much of a good thing is, well, too much.
 Need we say more?